arayabrain/optinist-for-server/docs/installation/users/windows_native.md

 ### Set Saving Directory

 Optinist default saving directory is `C:\tmp\optinist`.
-If you reboot your PC, this repogitory content is deleted.
+If you reboot your PC, this repository content is deleted.
 And setting the saving directory in environment path.

 - For Command Prompt
   ```batch